nielsz/git-historical-stats/readme.md

 ## Step 3

 Based on the measurements, it's possible to generate charts.
-For each chart, it will generate three charts: Yearly, Quarterly and Monthly.
+For each chart, it will generate five charts: Yearly, Quarterly, Monthly, last 12 quarters and last 12 months.
 The output is always a bar chart.
 It can have multiple bars, and each bar can be a stacked bar as well.

 Display the number of JUnit4 imports: